themouette/fossil-core/README.markdown

 It aims at easing and speed up development of large single page applications.

-It is possible to load fossil as AMD dependancy or simply to include script in the page.
+It is possible to load fossil as AMD dependency or simply to include script in the page.

 [![Build